fluent/fluent-bit-docs/output/forward.md

 This plugin offers two different transports and modes:

 * Forward \(TCP\): It uses a plain TCP connection.
-* Secure Forward \(TLS\): when TLS is enabled, the plugin switch to Secure Forward mode.
+* Secure Forward \(TLS\): when TLS is enabled, the plugin switches to Secure Forward mode.

 ## Configuration Parameters